mo-shahab/hair-sim/README.md

 Remember, the implementation details can vary depending on your specific requirements and the libraries or frameworks you are using.
 It's essential to understand the underlying concepts and adapt the code accordingly to suit your needs.

-If you have more specific details about your "female_hair" model or any specific requirements, please provide them, and I'll be happy to guide you further in the implementation process.

 <<<<<-journal->>>>>
 12-05-2023
 so, until now the loading of the model and other stuff like binding the vao and vbo are done perfectly.